Anuj-negi2207/University-Alumni-Portal-Project/README.md

     sudo apt-get install python-pip
     sudo pip install virtualenv

-Create a virtual environment for our current `alumni-portal` project in a folder named `.venv`, and "activate" it, so that all our subsequent PIP packages are installed in this virtual environment only, and not globally.
+Create a virtual environment for our current `university-alumni-portal-project` project in a folder named `.venv`, and "activate" it, so that all our subsequent PIP packages are installed in this virtual environment only, and not globally.
 Note that you don't require `sudo` access any more to install PIP packages in this